NateOlson17/trp-fms/README.md

 ## INVENTORY SCREEN

+!-Put typical gold border in global styles
+!-Implement filter functionality
-!-Placeholder text resets even if there is no change in data (because onSelect updates state in Modal component, re-rendering all dropdowns, must fix)
+-Placeholder text resets even if there is no change in data (because onSelect/onExpand updates state in Modal component, re-rendering all dropdowns, must fix)
-!-Done key only appears on first AddModal call (selectionColor also resets) - create minimum reproducible example -Track qty in each location
+-Done key only appears on first AddModal call (selectionColor also resets) - create minimum reproducible example -Track qty in each location
 -Implement add gear
--Implement edit button on gearCard itself, brings up modal -Add search/filter functionality (search brings up small modal with filter button to bring up full modal)
+-Implement edit button on gearCard itself, brings up modal

 ## EVENT SCREEN